510-s-Mickey/git-homework/README.md

-this repo is for git homework
+This repo is for Git Homework

 Below is the screenshot of the html